Tesla says Robyn Denholm of Telstra to be new board chair

-BANGKOK (AP) — Tesla has announced that Robyn Denholm of Australia’s Telstra will become its new board chair.
+BANGKOK (AP) — Tesla said Thursday that its new board chair replacing Elon Musk will be a technology and automotive industry veteran, Robyn Denholm of Australia’s Telstra.

-The electric car company said Thursday in a statement that Denholm will leave Telstra after a six-month notice period with Australia’s biggest telecoms company.
-The appointment takes effect immediately: Denholm already is on Tesla’s board.
+The appointment to the full-time position takes effect immediately though Denholm will leave Telstra, Australia’s biggest telecoms company, after a six-month notice period, Tesla said.

-Tesla said her post as board chair will be a full-time position.
+An Australian, Denholm is Telstra’s chief financial officer and head of strategy and already has served on Tesla’s board as an independent director.
+She also has worked at various technology companies including Juniper Networks and Sun Microsystems and held finance management posts at Toyota Motor Corp. in Australia.

 Most Read Business Stories